Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Results

 \subsection{Generation Results}

 As explained in Section \ref{Evaluation}, we focus on RogueL metrics for our analysis.
-Across text summarization and AmharicQA, GPT-4 takes the lead, showing the generation ability of the model is very high.
-We were able to improve the LLaMA-2-amharic model's ability for this task using our data, as shown in Table \ref{tab:rogue}.
+Across text summarization and AmharicQA, GPT-4 takes the lead, showing the model's generation ability is very high.
+We were able to improve the \textsc{LLaMA}-2-Amharic model's ability for this task using our data, as shown in Table \ref{tab:rogue}.

 We conducted a human evaluation for the models that do not have fixed gold labels, as shown in Table \ref{tab:humaneval}.
 Table \ref{tab:humaneval} result shows that the generation ability of L\textsc{Llama-2}-Amharic can be enhanced by adding generation-specific datasets.
-Our model lacks understanding of the specific formatting of texts because of the limitations in our pre-processing.
-However, it shows significant improvement where the \textsc{Llama-2}-amharic fails to understand the query.
+Walia lacks an understanding of the specific formatting of texts because of the limitations in our pre-processing.
+However, it shows significant improvement where the \textsc{Llama-2}-Amharic fails to understand the query.